 1. Please see if you’re using the latest version of Xeoma.
 Many time issues have been fixed in the latest version of Xeoma.

-2. When time is asynchronous by a matter of round hours, this can also be fixed by choosing the same timezone in Main menu – Remote Access – Users as you have in your machine where Xeoma’s server part is running (not available for Free, Starter and Lite editions since version 22.8.16).
+2. When time is asynchronous by a matter of round hours, this can also be fixed by choosing the same timezone in Main menu – Remote Access – Users as you have in your machine where Xeoma’s server part is running (not available in the Free edition; available in Starter and Lite editions since version 22.8.16).

 3. Time synchronization issues where time is off by some minutes can be fixed by using a new option in “Universal Camera” settings – a checkbox called “Use the server’s system time to generate timestamps for frames (use in case of archive mistiming issues)”.